Canon 1300D vs Panasonic GX7

 So what conclusions can be drawn?
 Which of the two cameras – the Canon 1300D or the Panasonic GX7 – has the upper hand?
+Is one clearly better than the other?
 Below is a summary of the relative strengths of each of the two contestants.

 Advantages of the Canon EOS 1300D:

 - More detail: Offers more megapixels (17.9 vs 15.8MP) with a 8% higher linear resolution.